 8.5.
 Preexisting conditions

 Example: Jane has a broken arm that is almost healed.
 While walking through a supermarket in her cast, she slips on a spill, and the bone fractures again.
-Jane sues the supermarket, and the supermarket argues that Jane's preexisting condition caused the fracture: Had Jane not already had a fracture, her injuries from falling would not have been so serious.
+Jane sues the supermarket for not cleaning up the spill.
+The supermarket argues that Jane's preexisting condition caused the fracture: Had Jane not already had a fracture, her injuries from falling would not have been so serious.